Updating a Tuscan brown home, 6 tips, blog post, interior design, Paper Moon Painting

 (Have you seen enough brown walls, fake ivy, iron scrollwork and cheesy artwork to last you a lifetime now?)

+At this point, most of the Tuscan “brown phase” clutter should be gone.
 The decluttering was probably painful and exhausting, but your space should be looking noticeably lighter and brighter now.
 Give yourself a pat on the back – this was the hardest part, emotionally!

 Again, live with the openness for a while.
 Yes, it’ll feel like there’s a lot more empty space on your walls.
 That’s okay – interiors are much more streamlined and “breathable” now.
 You know how you see the word “curated” everywhere?
 It just means that you only display the most meaningful, beautiful, carefully selected items.
 Don’t fill space just to fill it.
 Too little is better than too much… and probably won’t seem like “too little” to anyone else.